Go Green: How to Recycle and Repurpose Your Cannabis Containers

 Last, but not least, the rise of cartridges and disposable pens has created a new problem.
 As these are not as easily recycled by your local waste station, you should call your local Hazardous Materials Management Facility (HMMF).
 Ask them if they accept the type of battery that you’ve used, and about the best way to go about recycling it.
 Sometimes you’ll be able to do so through a regular battery disposal bin, but most times you’ll have to plan a trip to the facility.
 Try to make this a collective effort, and get as many people involved as you can, so you can save on gas and the number of trips.

 While some dispensaries will take the vape pens back, and even reward you for doing so, the story with cartridges is a different one.
-As the fear of resale by states fueled the legislation, there is still no way to dispose of these properly.
-However, starting with the batteries is at least a step in the right direction and we are eternally grateful to those that choose to make this effort and actually dispose of their waste properly (especially something as potentially harmful to the environment as batteries).
+As the fear of resale by states fueled the legislation, there is still no way to dispose of these.
+However, starting with the batteries is at least a step in the right direction and we are grateful to those that choose to make this effort and actually dispose of their waste (especially something as harmful to the environment as batteries).

 For the more creative, or less willing to travel, there are many ways to reuse your containers.
 This spans a wide spectrum, as both glass and plastic containers are frequently used to store our favorite products.